kiranp/ephemeral_message_service/Design.md

 Redis can replicate its activity with a master/slave mechanism in order to implement high-availability.

 Redis's footprint is quite small.
 1 Million small Keys & String Value pairs use approximately 100MB of memory.
-Given the scale of data, Redis can run on several Extra-Large Memory instances.
+Given the scale of data, Redis can be run on several Extra-Large Memory instances.
 Occasionally shard across instances.

 Basically, if you need the service to scale on several nodes sharing the same data, then something like Redis is a good choice for the hot storage.